Gili Islands

 The Gili Islands (Tiga Gili [Three Gilis], Kepulauan Gili [Gili Islands]) are an archipelago of three small islands or Gili island triplets — Gili Trawangan, Gili Meno and Gili Air — just off the northwest coast of Lombok, Indonesia.
+The local name of these three islands is Gili Indah which means "small beautiful islands".
+They were previously administered under Lombok Barat Regency along with Senggigi until 2010 when the Gili islands came under the jurisdiction of the new North Lombok Regency (Kabupaten Lombok Utara); together they form an administrative village (desa) within the Pemenang District (kecamatan) of North Lombok Regency.

 The islands are a tourist destination.
 Each island has several resorts, usually consisting of a collection of huts for tourists, a small pool and restaurant.
 The largest Indonesian settlement is located on Gili Air, however due to the amount of western expatriates who live on Trawangan together with the locals, it has become the more densely populated island, concentrated in a township stretching along its east side (this is also where the majority of tourist development has taken place).
 Automobiles and motorized traffic are prohibited on the islands by local ordinance, so the preferred method of transportation is by foot and bicycle or the horse-drawn carriage called a cidomo.
 Scuba diving and free diving in and around the Gilis is also common due to the abundance of marine life and coral formations.
 Most famous diving spots are Shark point, Manta point and Simon's reef.

 Etymology

-The name "Gili Islands" is a misnomer, because Gili simply means "small island" in Sasak.
-As a result, most of the islands around the coast of Lombok have Gili in their names, although confusion is averted by referring (in English) to the other Gilis around the Lombok coast by their proper names only.
+The name "Gili Islands" is somewhat tautological, because Gili simply means "small island" in Sasak.
+Most of the small islands around the coast of Lombok have Gili in their names, and to avoid confusion with the three islands of the Gili Islands, the other Gilis around the Lombok coast should be referred to in English by their full proper names.

-The Indonesian word for water is Air ([aˈjɛr]) and Gili Air was named for being the only island of the three to have subterranean fresh water.
-This is acknowledged as a finite resource with some resorts and restaurants shipping in the water from the mainland.
+The Indonesian word for water is Air ([aˈjɛr]) and Gili Air was so-named as it is the only island of the three to have subterranean fresh water.
+Since this fresh water is a finite resource on the island, some resorts and restaurants in the island ship in water from the mainland.